 If you’re taking the CPA exam, you will want to know what CPA exam questions to expect.
 To study and prepare appropriately for the exam, you need to know what’s on it.
-The CPA exam is a 4-part exam that includes 50% multiple-choice questions and 50% task-based simulations (50/50 allocation applicable for AUD, FAR, and REG; for BEC, the breakdown is: 50% MCQs, 35% TBS, and 15% Written Communications).
-It will be important to study for all types of CPA exam questions to be fully prepared.
+The CPA exam is a 4-part exam that includes multiple-choice questions (MCQs) and task-based simulations (TBSs).
+(The CPA Exam used to include Written Communications, too, but they were eliminated at the beginning of 2024.)
+You’ll want to study for both types of CPA exam questions to be fully prepared.

-In this post, I am going to review one type – the multiple-choice questions.
+In this post, I will review one type – the multiple-choice questions.
 Let’s look at what you can expect.